IBM/ibm-spectrum-scale-csi/README.md

 ## Dynamic Provisioning

-Dynamic provisioning is used to dynamically provision the storage backend volume based on the storageclass.
+Dynamic provisioning is used to dynamically provision the storage backend volume based on the storageClass.

 ### Storageclass
 Storageclass defines what type of backend volume should be created by dynamic provisioning.
 IBM Spectrum Scale CSI driver supports creation of directory based (also known as lightweight volumes) and fileset based (independent as well as dependent) volumes.
-Following parameters are supported by BM Spectrum Scale CSI driver storageclass:
+Following parameters are supported by IBM Spectrum Scale CSI driver storageClass:

  - **volBackendFs**: Filesystem on which the volume should be created.
 This is a mandatory parameter.
  - **clusterId**: Cluster ID on which the volume should be created.
  - **volDirBasePath**: Base directory path relative to the filesystem mount point under which directory based volumes should be created.
-If specified, the storageclass is used for directory based (lightweight) volume creation.
-If not specified, storageclass creates fileset based volumes.
+If specified, the storageClass is used for directory based (lightweight) volume creation.
+If not specified, storageClass creates fileset based volumes.
  - **uid**: UID with which the volume should be created.
 Optional
  - **gid**: UID with which the volume should be created.
 Optional
  - **filesetType**: Type of fileset.
 Valid values are "independent" or "dependent".
 Default is "independent".
  - **parentFileset**: Specifies the parent fileset under which dependent fileset should be created.
-Mandatory if "fileset-type" is specified.
+Mandatory if "filesetType" is specified.
  - **inodeLimit**: Inode limit for fileset based volumes.
-If not specified, default Spectrum Scale inode limit of 1million is used.
+If not specified, default IBM Spectrum Scale inode limit of 1 million is used.

-For dynamic provisioning, use sample storageclass, pvc and pod files for sanity test under examples/dynamic
+For dynamic provisioning, use sample storageClass, pvc and pod files for sanity test under examples/dynamic

 Example: